wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 ## Creating a new user in the default domain

 Click **USERS** and look for your single personal account.
 You should see in the **SOURCED FROM** column that it is a **Microsoft account**.
-We want to create a user in your default <!-- deleted by customization .partner.onmschina.cn --><!-- keep by customization: begin -->  partner.onmschina.cn <!-- keep by customization: end --> Azure Active Directory domain.
+We want to create a user in your default .partner.onmschina.cn Azure Active Directory domain.

 ![](./media/resource-group-create-work-id-from-personal/defaultdirectoryuserslisting.png)

 We're going to follow [these instructions](https://technet.microsoft.com/zh-cn/library/hh967632.aspx#BKMK_1) in the next few steps, but use a specific example.

 At the bottom of the page, click **+ADD USER**.
 In the page that appears, type the new user name, and make the **Type of User** a **New user in your organization**.
 In this example, the new user name is `ahmet`.
-Select the default domain that you discovered previously as the domain for <!-- deleted by customization ahmet's --><!-- keep by customization: begin --> `ahmet`'s <!-- keep by customization: end --> email address.
+Select the default domain that you discovered previously as the domain for ahmet's email address.
 Click the next arrow when finished.

 ![](./media/resource-group-create-work-id-from-personal/addingauserwithdirectorydropdown.png)